xyproto/orbiton/README.md

 ## Known issues

 * Using `tmux` and resizing the terminal emulator window may trigger text rendering issues.
-Try pressing `esc` to redraw the text.
+Try pressing `esc` to redraw the text, or `ctrl-f` to search for text.
 * For some terminal emulators, if `o` is busy performing an operation, pressing `ctrl-s` may lock the terminal.
 Some terminal emulators, like `konsole`, can be configured to turn off this behavior.
 Press `ctrl-q` to unlock the terminal again (together with the unfortunate risk of quitting `o`).
 To sidestep this issue, the `ctrl-o` menu can be used instead, for saving and quitting.
 * Some unicode runes may disrupt the text flow.
 This is generally not a problem for editing code and configuration files, but may be an issue when editing files that contains text in many languages.
 * `o` may have issues with large files (of several MB+).
 For normal text files or source code files, this is a non-issue.